Our Family of Companies

 female college student looks through text in bookstore and reflects on financial planning for expenses

-College students should budget for college's small expenses like books, transportation, and entertainment, and explore working part-time as well as pursuing grants, scholarships, and reasonable student loans to help cover college costs.
+College students should budget for smaller expenses like books and transportation, consider part-time work, and explore scholarships and student loans to manage costs.

 Woman using a calculator and laptop to review and add bills while living paycheck to paycheck